Help with Housing

 For more information and application: https://www.thereligiouscoalition.org/covid-emergency-rental-assistance/

-Howard County: Residents can apply for up to three months of rental assistance through one of the participating providers.The Montgomery County Department of Health and Human Services offers COVID-19 housing stabilization services, including financial assistance to prevent evictions, foreclosures and utility disconnections.
+Howard County: Residents can apply for rental assistance through one of the participating providers.The Montgomery County Department of Health and Human Services offers COVID-19 housing stabilization services, including financial assistance to prevent evictions, foreclosures and utility disconnections.
 To apply for assistance, you can schedule a phone interview by calling 311.
 If calling from outside of Montgomery County, please call (240) 777-0311.

-September 1, 2020, the Center for Disease Control and the Department of Health and Human Services announced a 4-month halt on evictions against renters.
+The Center for Disease Control and the Department of Health and Human Services announced a halt on evictions against renters in effect until June 30, 2021.
 To qualify for the protection, renters must provide a written certification covering several requirements.
 The Fair Housing Action Center of Maryland published key points on the eviction moratorium.

 The Federal Housing Finance Agency is offering multifamily property owners mortgage forbearance with the condition that they suspend all evictions for renters unable to pay rent due to the impact of coronavirus.
 For more information on these suspended evictions, click here.